How Much Can a Small Business Make Before Paying Taxes?

 1. Business Loan Interest Tax Deduction

 When filing taxes, you can check whether your business qualifies for a business loan interest tax deduction.
-If you’ve taken out loans for business purposes, including lines of credit and mortgages on business real estate, or if you’ve used business credit cards, the interest you pay on those liabilities may be tax-deductible.
+If you’ve borrowed money for business purposes through short-term loans, lines of credit, mortgages on business real estate, or business credit cards, the interest you pay on those liabilities may be tax-deductible.

 2. Charitable Contribution Tax Deduction